Semptra/HoNAvatarManager/README.md

 2. Run PowerShell Core as Administrator
 3. Run `Install-Module HoNAvatarManager`

+### How to update

+1. Run PowerShell Core as Administrator
+2. Run `Install-Module HoNAvatarManager -Force`

 ### How to run

 1. Run PowerShell Core as Administrator